Rams' 2024 Pick Set to Have the Most Impact Next Season

-The Los Angeles Rams were notorious for trading away their first-round picks in the NFL Draft for an established veteran.
-While unorthodox, it did help the Rams win a Super Bowl, which is all that matters.
-However, that way of doing things was not sustainable in the National Football League.

-After winning the Super Bowl, the Rams could not achieve the same success and decided to build conventionally.
-After years of winning without a first-round draft pick, it became clear that their method of adding players was insufficient to move them to the next level.
-The Rams had to change something.
+In two seasons in the National Football League, Los Angeles Rams wide receiver Puka Nacua has registered nearly 2,500 total receiving yards.
+This includes a stellar rookie season in which he registered almost 1,500 yards and over 100 receptions, boldly announcing himself to the league.

-Pro Football Network recently listed the players from each team's 2024 draft class who will most impact their teams this upcoming season.
-They believe Jared Verse will be the Rams' best player in the 2024 draft class.
-The talented edge rusher is eager to prove last year was not a fluke.
+Pro Football Network recently listed the players from each team's 2023 draft class who will impact their teams most this upcoming season.
+They believe Nacua will be the best player for the Rams from the 2024 draft class.
+Nacua has already shown what he can do on any given Sunday.

-"You could tell that Jared Verse was highly motivated by falling down some draft boards by how he played during his rookie season.
-He had a chip on his shoulder and delivered in a big way, recording 66 tackles, 11 tackles for loss, 4.5 sacks, two forced fumbles, and two fumble recoveries.
-While his sack total wasn’t high, he had 77 pressures, 20 quarterback hits, and a pressure rate of 17.1% (6th-highest with at least 200 pass rush snaps)," PFN said.

-"Verse’s pressures were the second-most by a rookie since 2018 (Nick Bosa had 81 in 2019).
-The Defensive Rookie of the Year also showed out in the Divisional Round loss to the Eagles, recording four pressures and two sacks.
-The Rams have drafted well on the defensive line recently, and Verse is no exception."
+"For many, Puka Nacua seemingly came out of nowhere.
+He flew under the radar playing at BYU, and he wasn’t highly touted coming out.
+However, he soon made a name for himself, catching 105 passes for 1,486 yards and six touchdowns as a rookie.
+He ranked 6th in targets (160) and yards after catch (639) during that record-breaking campaign," PFN said.

+"Nacua finished just under the 1,000-yard mark (990) in 2024 despite missing six games.
+From his return in Week 8 to the end of the season, he led all wide receivers with a 39.8% target rate (min.
+150 routes).
+He also forced a missed tackle on 25.6% of his touches, the 5th-highest among WRs with at least 50 touches.
+The Rams replaced Cooper Kupp with Davante Adams, which may be an upgrade, but Nacua has already established a rapport with Matthew Stafford."

 Be sure to follow us on X (Twitter) @RamsInsideronSI